 There are three types of probate bonds:

 Executor Bond – Required when the deceased left a will and named someone in the will to serve as executor.
-The surety will usually want to see a copy of the will to determine to complexity of handling the estate in Texas.
+The surety will usually want to see a copy of the will to determine to the complexity of handling the estate in Texas.

 Administrator Bond – Required when the deceased died intestate (without a will).
 The court will usually appoint one of the primary heirs to serve in this capacity.
 Assets should be dispersed in accordance with the state’s laws in Texas.